Section A. General Information and Statutes

 Requirements for Replacing a Lost or Stolen CDL

-- Applicant must present proof of identification (Refer to Chapter 6).
+- Applicant must present proof of identification and all documents if applicant has not completed a transaction since November 14, 2016 (refer to Chapter 6).

-- Applicant must present current DOT Medical Examination Certificate and/or Medical Waiver issued by the Federal Motor carrier Safety Administration.
+- Applicant must have a Medical Examiner’s Certificate on file with MVD or present a current DOT Medical Examiner’s Certificate and/or Medical Waiver issued by the Federal Motor Carrier Safety Administration.

 Requirements for commercial license upgrade

 - Applicant must pass all required knowledge tests for upgrade.